PokemonGoMap/RocketMap/docs/extras/faq.md

 ## I edited my files/installed unfinished code and messed up, will you help me fix it?

-No, my advice is delete it all and start again, this time don't edit files unless you know what you are doing.
+No, the best course of action is delete it all and start again, this time don't edit files unless you know what you are doing.

 ## “It’s acting like the location flag is missing.”